Healthy Pumpkin Gingerbread Muffins

 And have just the right amount of spice from a touch of molasses and plenty of warm flavors, like cinnamon, ginger and nutmeg.

 Now, gingerbread is definitely the main flavor in this easy baked treat, while the pumpkin is nice and faint in the background.
-But!
+But.
 It really does a fantastic job of keeping the muffins perfectly soft and moist.
-So props to pumpkin for delivering!

 - First up, the pumpkin puree!
 Be sure to measure the puree in dry measuring cups – if you use a liquid cup, it won’t level off correctly.
 Additionally, make sure that your puree is at room temperature – so either straight from the pantry, OR if you’re using leftover puree that’s been in the fridge, make sure to bring it back to room temp.
 Otherwise you run the risk of it hardening up the coconut oil in the batter.